littleearth/net-reflector/README.md

 A real world example

-    Install MySQL on new server migrate
+    Install MySQL on new server
     Migrate database
     Stop old server MySQL service
-    Install Netflector and configure port 3306- New server Clients will contnue to function
+    Install NetReflector and configure port 3306 on old server to New server Clients will continue to function
     Upgrade client configurations
-    Remove reflector
+    Remove NetReflector

 Other examples

-    Testing development web services, keep 1 external port forward to a test machine but adjust destination port for testing RDP on another port, while also keeping port 3389 available.
-Great for routers that have limited port forward abilities
+    Testing development web services,
+    - Keep 1 external port forward to a test machine but adjust
+    - destination port for testing on your development machine RDP on another port, while also keeping port 3389 available.
+    - Great for routers that have limited port forward abilities

 Installation Downloads